 The High Price of Poor Systems

 The reality is that practical differences between custom-built software vs. SaaS are not well understood and its costing state, local and tribal governments and their residents.
-For example, when an RFP requires vendors to build, or highly configure, a system to automate and streamline your grant process, you are discouraging SaaS solutions and attracting custom software vendors (often calling themselves SaaS).
-In fact, the General Accounting Office (GAO) Information Technology Modernization Report, highlighted the high cost of grant system customization.
+For example, when an RFP requires vendors to build, or highly configure, a system to automate and streamline your grant process, it discourages SaaS solutions and attracts custom software vendors (often calling themselves SaaS).
+In fact, the General Accounting Office (GAO), in their Information Technology Modernization Report, highlighted the high cost of grant system customization.

-Here are 3 misconceptions about custom-built grant software and SaaS grant solutions that you should be aware of if you are a grant, IT or finance executive in the process of modernizing your grants management system.
+Here are 3 myths about custom-built grant software and SaaS grant solutions that you should be aware of if you are a grants manager, IT leader or finance executive in the process of modernizing your grants management system.

 1. Customization Myth